-I have always loved the picture I have seen of people standing on the edge of a thin rock that looked like it will break at any moment.
-Upon additional research I found out that the aforementioned rock is outside of San Diego on top of the Mt Woodson summit.
-I figured I had to go check it out, so a little while ago I made the 4 miles each way hike to what is affectionately known as potato chip rock.
+I love the picture I have seen of people standing on the edge of a thin rock that looked like it will break at any moment.
+Upon additional research, I found out that the aforementioned rock is outside of San Diego on top of the Mt Woodson summit.
+I figured I had to go check it out, so a little while ago I made the 4 miles trek each way to what is affectionately known as Potato Chip Rock.

 - 8 miles round trip